Open minds play offense. Closed minds play defense.

 Playing offense means testing your ideas against others.
 You don’t resist change and don’t fear being wrong.
 That’s playing defense.
-Instead you actively look for ways to improve your idea.
+Instead, you actively look for ways to improve your idea.

 You can find flaws in your reasoning or consider your idea in light of new information you were unaware of.
-You can also find support for ideas and add additional content to it.
+You can also find support for ideas and add additional content to them.
 Additionally, you can abandon your idea if you find that it no longer serves you and focus on another one.

 Regardless of what you find, your idea will become more nuanced.
 It will become a stronger and better idea overall.